moveit/moveit_tutorials/doc/arm_jogging/arm_jogging_tutorial.rst

 Configuring Control Devices (Gamepads, Joysticks, etc)
 ------------------------------------------------------
-The ``jog_arm/config`` folder contains two examples of converting `SpaceNavigator <https://www.3dconnexion.com/spacemouse_compact/en/>`_ 3D mouse commands to jog commands. ``spacenav_teleop_tools.launch`` loads a config file then publishes commands to the jogger on the ``spacenav/joy topic``.
+The ``moveit_servo/config`` folder contains two examples of converting `SpaceNavigator <https://www.3dconnexion.com/spacemouse_compact/en/>`_ 3D mouse commands to jog commands. ``spacenav_teleop_tools.launch`` loads a config file then publishes commands to the jogger on the ``spacenav/joy topic``.
 It is easy to create your own config file for a particular joystick or gamepad.
 We welcome pull requests of config files for new controllers.

 ``spacenav_cpp.launch`` launches a C++ node that does the same thing but with less latency.
 We do not plan to accept C++ pull requests for more controller types because there is a lot of overhead involved in supporting them.

-Integration Testing
+Running Tests
 -------------------
-There is a Python integration test in ``test/integration``.
-Run it by:
+Run tests from the moveit_servo folder:

 .. code-block:: bash

-  roscd jog_arm
+  roscd moveit_servo
-  catkin run_tests --this
+  catkin run_tests --no-deps --this